Magento Performance Optimization: Top 11 Effective Ways to Skyrocket your Sales

 Magento performance optimization involves making auto-scaling available which allocates server capacity as it is required.
 Auto-Scaling allows the server to avoid bottlenecks hence scaling up or down of its usage as required.
 This prevents from being at a constant level where sometimes there is either too much or little server usage.
 Also, allows any Magento site to take advantage of more server space in a high-traffic time.
 This makes everything runs smoothly.

-Moreover, to create Magento Themes for your eCommerce website, you can use TemplateToaster, a Magento Theme Builder that offers performance optimized solutions with a robust code, an inbuilt File Transfer Protocol, hundreds of fonts available, a menu builder, and other features.
+Moreover, to create Magento Themes for your eCommerce website, you can use TemplateToaster, a Magento Theme Builder and WordPress website builder that offers performance optimized solutions with a robust code, an inbuilt File Transfer Protocol, hundreds of fonts available, a menu builder, and other features.

 Best Drag and Drop interface to Design stunning Magento Themes

 Magento 2 is a version of the original Magento platform which came out nearly a decade earlier.
 Nearly a quarter of all online eCommerce sites run through Magento.
 As a result, Magento performance optimization has become key to their processes.
 There are a number of ways in which users can optimize Magento performance.
 It depends on the site.
 This includes the form in which it is used and the owner of the site, that is, the technical capability of users.
 Users have the option of updating Magento and the extensions and modules they use.
 Also, includes updating servers or introducing auto-scaling or some other form of optimization.